Ethnicity: Ethnicity and race

 The term "ethnic" popularly connotes "[race]" in Britain, only less precisely, and with a lighter value load.
 In North America, by contrast, "[race]" most commonly means color, and "ethnics" are the descendants of relatively recent immigrants from non-English-speaking countries. "[Ethnic]" is not a noun in Britain.
 In effect there are no "ethnics"; there are only "ethnic relations".

-In the US the Office of Management and Budget says the definition of race as used for the purposes of the US Census is not "scientific or anthropological" and takes into account "social and cultural characteristics as well as ancestry", using "appropriate scientific methodologies" that are not "primarily biological or genetic in reference".
+In the US, the Office of Management and Budget says the definition of race as used for the purposes of the US Census is not "scientific or anthropological" and takes into account "social and cultural characteristics as well as ancestry", using "appropriate scientific methodologies" that are not "primarily biological or genetic in reference".

 Ramón Grosfoguel (University of California, Berkeley) argues that "racial/ethnic identity" is one concept and concepts of race and ethnicity cannot be used as separate and autonomous categories.

 Ethno-national conflict

 Sometimes ethnic groups are subject to prejudicial attitudes and actions by the state or its constituents.
-In the 20th century, people began to argue that conflicts among ethnic groups or between members of an ethnic group and the state can and should be resolved in one of two ways.
-Some, like Jürgen Habermas and Bruce Barry, have argued that the legitimacy of modern states must be based on a notion of political rights of autonomous individual subjects.
-According to this view, the state should not acknowledge ethnic, national or racial identity but rather instead enforce political and legal equality of all individuals.
-Others, like Charles Taylor and Will Kymlicka, argue that the notion of the autonomous individual is itself a cultural construct.
-According to this view, states must recognize ethnic identity and develop processes through which the particular needs of ethnic groups can be accommodated within the boundaries of the nation-state.
+In the 20th century, scholars began to argue that conflicts among ethnic groups, or between members of an ethnic group and the state, can and should be resolved in one of two ways.
+Some, like Jürgen Habermas and Bruce Barry, argue the legitimacy of modern states must be based on a notion of political rights of autonomous individual subjects.
+According to this view, the state should not acknowledge ethnic, national or racial identity but rather enforce political and legal equality.
+Others, like Charles Taylor and Will Kymlicka, argue that the notion of the autonomous individual is a cultural construct.
+According to this view, states must recognise ethnic identity and develop processes through which the particular needs of ethnic groups can be accommodated within the boundaries of the nation-state.

-The 19th century saw the development of the political ideology of ethnic nationalism, when the concept of race was tied to nationalism, first by German theorists including Johann Gottfried von Herder.
+The 19th century saw the development of the political ideology of ethnic nationalism, when the concept of race was tied to nationalism, first by German theorists including Johann Gottfried Herder.
 Instances of societies focusing on ethnic ties, arguably to the exclusion of history or historical context, have resulted in the justification of nationalist goals.
-Two periods frequently cited as examples of this are the 19th-century consolidation and expansion of the German Empire and the 20th-century Nazi Germany.
+Periods frequently cited as examples of this are the 19th-century consolidation and expansion of the German Empire, and 20th-century Nazi Germany.
 Each promoted the pan-ethnic idea that these governments were acquiring only lands that had always been inhabited by ethnic Germans.
-The history of late-comers to the nation-state model, such as those arising in the Near East and south-eastern Europe out of the dissolution of the Ottoman and Austro-Hungarian Empires, as well as those arising out of the Soviet Union, is marked by inter-ethnic conflicts.
+The history of latecomers to the nation-state model, such as those arising in the Near East and south-east Europe out of the dissolution of the Ottoman and Austro-Hungarian Empires, as well as those arising out of the Soviet Union, is marked by inter-ethnic conflicts.
 Such conflicts usually occur within multi-ethnic states, as opposed to between them, as in other regions of the world.
-Thus, the conflicts are often misleadingly labeled and characterized as civil wars when they are inter-ethnic conflicts in a multi-ethnic state.
+Thus, the conflicts are often misleadingly labelled and characterised as civil wars when they are inter-ethnic conflicts in a multi-ethnic state.